-If you are enrolled in Aetna ChoicePlan 500 (CP500) or the High Deductible Health Plan (HDHP), you must call Aetna to precertify any inpatient surgery or hospitalization and certain outpatient diagnostic/surgical procedures.
+If you are enrolled in the Aetna In-Network Only Plan, Choice Plan or High Deductible Plan with HSA, you must call Aetna to precertify any inpatient surgery or hospitalization and certain outpatient diagnostic/surgical procedures.
 Scheduled inpatient services and non-emergency outpatient procedures must be precertified at least 14 days in advance.
-Aetna must be notified of emergency admissions within 48 hours of the admission.
+Aetna must be notified of all emergency admissions within 48 hours of the admission.